Taxi driver Baljeet Singh found not guilty of indecently assaulting radio personality Jay-Jay Feeney

 It took her "a while to convince him", she added.

-Then, Feeney claimed Singh allegedly "leaned down and put his hand down into my bra".
+Then, Feeney claimed, Singh allegedly "leaned down and put his hand down into my bra".

 As Feeney left the cab, she claimed the driver followed her across the road.

-After returning to her apartment she peered out her window and said she saw Singh "standing in the middle of the road... staring up".
+After returning to her apartment she peered out her window and said she saw Singh "standing in the middle of the road ... staring up".

 The radio host said she felt awful, in shock, and traumatised.

-When questioned by police Singh confirmed Feeney was one of his passengers but denied any wrongdoing whatsoever, the court heard.
+When questioned by police, Singh confirmed Feeney was one of his passengers but denied any wrongdoing whatsoever, the court heard.

 Dyhrberg told the jury this week that Feeney was lying.